KxSystems/docs/docs/ml/automl/index.md

 q).automl.loadfile`:init.q
 ```

 This can be achieved by one command.
-Copy a link to the library into `QHOME`.
-Then:
+Assuming the `automl` repository is located in `QHOME`, execute the following from a q session:

 ```q
 q)\l automl/init.q